 I also tested the updated Mac OS client for this review.
 It felt a bit clunky compared to the Windows client, and it also had issues with IPv6 leaks and kill switch errors (as we’ll cover further below).

 Just like with the Windows app, the VPN Unlimited Mac OS app had issues with the kill switch.
-It is not a VPN for Mac that I’d recommend.
+It is not the best VPN for Mac as there are better options to consider at this time.

 Encryption and VPN protocols